FernandaMP/FernandaMP/README.md

 ###

 <p align="left">With a solid academic background and diverse professional experience, I decided to specialize in data science, as I believe data has the power to transform businesses and promote incredible discoveries.<br>I'm committed to acquiring advanced technical skills, exploring several important tools, and understanding the science behind data.
-I continue to be involved in courses, workshops, and practical projects to expand my knowledge.<br>Feel free to explore my projects and contact me!<br>You can access my portfolio through this link: https://fernandamotta.carrd.co/</p>
+I continue to be involved in courses, workshops, and practical projects to expand my knowledge.<br>Feel free to explore my projects and to contact me!<br>You can access my portfolio page through this link: https://fernandamotta.carrd.co/</p>

 ###